Caribbean's Next Top Model season 1: Episode 3

 Next, it was makeover time!
 In the third episode, the model hopefuls endured extreme cuts, edgy hair colouring, dramatic blow outs and unveiled their new looks, all courtesy of the Chi salon in Trinidad.
 After seeing their new hairstyles for the first time, some of the girls like Sedia loved their new looks, while others like Treveen and Trudy had a hard time with a serious lack of locks.
 Ultimately, everyone got a chance to show off their new do's in a photo shoot.
-The end result – a group of girls one step closer to being a Top Model!
+The result – a group of girls one step closer to being a Top Model!

 Later, the contestants met with the judges for the deliberation of the "Wake Up, No Makeup" challenge.
 Although Treveen was having trouble accepting her new transformation, her determination to rock her new look paid off as the judges first pick.
 In the end, Wendy called Ashley and Kendra forward as the two bottom finalists.
 The judges felt that Kendra needed to become more comfortable with her make over and decided to give her a chance to improve, while Ashley was eliminated for her lack of versatility.